 The Animal Research Act 1985 (NSW) requires that all schools are accredited with the Department of Primary Industries as animal research institutions and have access to an animal ethics committee.
-This accreditation is managed through each of the three school sectors, NSW Department of Education and Communities (DEC), NSW Catholic Education Commission (CEC) and the Association of Independent Schools of NSW (AIS).
+This accreditation is managed through each of the three school sectors, NSW Department of Education, Catholic Schools NSW and the Association of Independent Schools of NSW (AIS).
 The school sectors have established the Schools Animal Care and Ethics Committee (SACEC) in order to comply with the Animal Research Act 1985 (NSW) and to monitor the use of animals for teaching and research purposes in their schools.

 It is important that teachers who use animals in schools keep abreast of the ongoing ethical debate and community expectations about the use of animals in research and teaching and the consequent changes that occur from time to time in the relevant legislation.

 Teachers need to understand that even normal husbandry activities are covered by the Animal Research Act 1985 (NSW) when they are carried out for the purpose of demonstrating or teaching techniques or as part of a research project even though many of these activities differ little from normal procedures conducted in commercial livestock enterprises or in the routine care of a household pet.